zeroSteiner/AdvancedHTTPServer/README.md

  - The `RequestHandler.install_handlers` method has been renamed to `on_init`
  - `SERIALIZER_DRIVERS` was renamed to `g_serializer_drivers`
+ - Support for multiple hostnames with SSL using the SNI extension

 ## Powered By AdvancedHTTPServer
  - [King Phisher](https://github.com/securestate/king-phisher) Phishing Campaign Toolkit